angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 These are all tools we should think about when building the pile we want to construct.
-If we think about the pile built in that first example, it does not really take into account any of the other cards we have barring the Island (to cast IU) and maybe the Forces (to protect the Oracle).
+If we think about the pile built in that first example, it does not really take into account any of the other cards we have barring the Island (to cast IU) and maybe the Forces (to protect the oracle).

 > PTT